milesj76/dnv-metal-calc-prototype/README.md

 ### Understanding the problem

-This process is meant to calculate how many pieces of varying sizes can be cut from a larger piece of steel of varied size as well.
+This process is meant to calculate how many pieces of varying sizes can be cut from a larger piece of steel.
+This larger piece can also vary in size.

 _INSERT SCREENSHOT HERE_

 DNV purchases long pieces of steel commonly referred to as _"bars"_ or _"lengths."_ For the sake of clarity, I'm going refer to these pieces as "bars".
-These bars are are already made into certain shapes and sizes and can be purchased in different lengths (see why I'm using _"bars"_?).
+These bars are already made into certain shapes and sizes and can be purchased in different lengths (see why I'm using _"bars"_?).

-The bars are to cut into smaller pieces and will be referred to as _"cuts"_ or _"pieces"_.
-Depending on the job, DNV may order a bar different lengths to get the most out of their purchases.
+The bars are to be cut into smaller pieces and will be referred to as _"cuts"_ or _"pieces"_.
+Depending on the job, DNV may order different lengths of bars to get the most out of their purchases.
 The length of cuts needed and quantity of said cuts are listed.
-They use a system to calculate how many bars to purchase and how many cuts/pieces they get out of each bar.
+DNV has a basic system to calculate how many bars they should purchase and how many cuts of different sizes they can get out of each bar.

 The _"kere"_, the space between each cut, is also noted and added into the calculations.